fr-me-jim/products/README.md

 Project made with React && [React Hooks](https://en.reactjs.org/docs/hooks-intro.html) && [React Router](https://reacttraining.com/react-router/web/guides/quick-start).

 CRUD Project to create/delete/edit custom products using a json server.
+Please note that **the json-server only works locally, there is no backend for this project,** in order to test it properly, run json-server with the project's db.json.

 ### Aim